pytroll/pytroll/web/source/index.rst

 .. |pict2| image:: _static/00008_tiny.jpg
     :width: 230px

-.. |figuretext| replace:: After evaluating the outcome of the workshop we will consider how to follow up on this.
-We may host another workshop in 2013 at DMI or SMHI.
+.. |figuretext| replace:: We will consider how to follow up on this.
+We may host another workshop in 2013 or later at DMI or SMHI.
 We will as usual announce this on the mailing list (pytroll@googlegroups.com).

 The available python packages at the moment are: